canadian-experience-clsaa-cec

 Let’s take a closer look at what you’ll need to qualify.

-1. Skilled Canadian Work Experience
+1. Skilled Work Experience in Canada

 • Duration: At least 1 year (1,560 hours) in the last 3 years